gzerze/MM-OPES_for_PK1/README.md

 Coordinate and Topology Files

-pk1_deshaw_390_pr.gro: Coordinate file of the total system. topol.top: GROMACS-compatible topology file of the total system.
+pk1_deshaw_390_pr.gro: Coordinate file of the system. topol.top: GROMACS-compatible topology file of the system.

 # Additional Information
-For a detailed explanation of the methods, results, and analysis, please refer to the manuscript linked above
+For a detailed explanation of the methods, results, and analysis, please refer to the manuscript.